anistark/scraper/README.md

 Scraping websites

 Using simple html dom parser to scrap stackoverflow website given the tag to be inserted as user input.
+Storing the data in json file format.